AI in Recruitment: Is AI Screening Candidates a Zero-Sum Game?

 AI can support hiring, but it shouldn’t define it.
 Employers can bring authenticity back into recruitment by:

-1. Requesting a one-page cover letter that specifically addresses the role’s criteria – and making it clear AI-generated responses are not acceptable.
+1. Requesting a one-page cover letter that specifically addresses the role’s criteria – and making it clear that AI-generated responses are not acceptable.

 3. Combining AI hiring tools with psychometric testing and structured interviews to uncover real skills, intelligence, and cultural fit.